Chile: Fuels

 Background

-In Chile, national fuel quality requirements are detailed in Decree 60/2011.
-It covers national quality specifications outside the Metropolitan Region for gasoline fuels for spark ignition engines, Grade B-1 Diesel, Grade B-2 Diesel, Kerosene, Fuel Oil No. 5 and Fuel Oil No. 6 [2952].
+In Chile, fuel quality requirements are detailed in Decree 39/2024.
+It covers quality specifications for gasoline fuels for spark ignition engines, Grade A-1 Diesel, Grade B-1 Diesel, Grade B-2 Diesel, Kerosene, Fuel Oil No. 5 and Fuel Oil No. 6 for use nationally and in the Metropolitan Region [6666].

 Please log in to view the full version of this article | Subscription required.

-Fuel quality requirements for the Metropolitan Region are detailed elsewhere [2949][6160] and include Grade A-1 Diesel for use in the Metropolitan Region.
+Decree 39/2024 consolidated fuel quality requirements that were previously covered by national requirements found in Decree 60/2011 and separate requirements for fuels for the Metropolitan Region including Grade A-1 Diesel [2952][2949][6160].
 At one time, Grade A-2 Diesel was specified for nonroad applications in the Metropolitan Region but is no longer included in official specifications.
-In 2024, a proposal was put forward that would consolidate national fuel specifications as well as Grade A-1 diesel into a single regulation [6161].

 Diesel Fuel